-1 Be physically active, go outdoor
+1. Be physically active, go outdoor

-- 1.1 Consecutive use for more than one hour of Internet and electronic screen products is discouraged - 1.2 Accumulate at least three hours physical activities daily for pre-schoolers and at least one hour for school children
+- Consecutive use for more than one hour of Internet and electronic screen products is discouraged - Accumulate at least three hours physical activities daily for pre-schoolers and at least one hour for school children

-2 Engage in interactive activities in real life
+2. Engage in interactive activities in real life

-2.1 Play and talk with children especially the younger ones, encourage group activities and appreciate non-academic achievements
+Play and talk with children especially the younger ones, encourage group activities and appreciate non-academic achievements

-3 Limit screen time and choose screen activities wisely
+3. Limit screen time and choose screen activities wisely

-- 3.1 Under 2 years old: Avoid screen time as far as possible - 3.2 2 to 6 years old: If electronic screen products have to be used, screen time should be limited to no more than two hours a day and under the guidance and supervision by parents or teachers - 3.3 6 to 12 years old: Limit recreational screen time to no more than two hours a day - 3.4 12 to 18 years old: Avoid prolonged screen time
+- Under 2 years old: Avoid screen time as far as possible - 2-6 years old: If electronic screen products have to be used, screen time should be limited to no more than two hours a day and under the guidance and supervision by parents or teachers - 6-12 years old: Limit recreational screen time to no more than two hours a day - 12-18 years old: Avoid prolonged screen time

-4 Blink, break and rest
+4. Blink, break and rest

-- 4.1 Rest for 20 to 30 seconds after every 20 to 30 minutes of screen use - 4.2 Change position, blink eyes, do muscle relaxation exercise
+- Rest for 20-30 seconds after every 20-30 minutes of screen use - Change position, blink eyes, do muscle relaxation exercise

-5 Adopt proper setting
+5. Adopt proper setting

-- 5.1 Adjust brightness, font size and workstation - 5.2 Reading distance no less than 50 cm for computers, 40 cm for tablet personal computers and 30 cm for smartphones
+- Adjust brightness, font size and workstation - Reading distance no less than 50 cm for computers, 40 cm for tablet personal computers and 30 cm for smartphones

-6 Protect hearing, prevent accident and pay attention to hygiene

-- 6.1 60-60 Rule: Listen at no more than 60% of the mobile product's maximum volume for less than cumulative 60 minutes a day - 6.2 Avoid using mobile products while doing other tasks requiring attention - 6.3 Clean the surface of the screen regularly and avoid sharing electronic screen products with others
+- 6. Protect hearing, prevent accident and pay attention to hygiene - 60-60 Rule: Listen at no more than 60% of the mobile product's maximum volume for less than cumulative 60 minutes a day - Avoid using mobile products while doing other tasks requiring attention - Clean the surface of the screen regularly and avoid sharing electronic screen products with others

-7 Ensure adequate sleep time and appropriate environment
+7. Ensure adequate sleep time and appropriate environment

-7.1 Turn off the computer and keep other electronic screen products out of reach during sleep
+Turn off the computer and keep other electronic screen products out of reach during sleep

-8 Be aware of cyber-safety
+8. Be aware of cyber-safety

-8.1 Protect privacy, do not meet online "friend" and do not respond to inappropriate messages
+Protect privacy, do not meet online "friend" and do not respond to inappropriate messages

-9 Behave oneself when using Internet and social networking sites
+9. Behave oneself when using Internet and social networking sites

-9.1 Do not bully, harass or flam others, and do not spread rumours
+To not bully, harass or flam others, and do not spread rumours

-10 Restrict access to inappropriate content
+10. Restrict access to inappropriate content

-10.1 Parents should actively involve in children's Internet use, choose age-appropriate video games for them and monitor their use
+Parents should actively involve in children's Internet use, choose age-appropriate video games for them and monitor their use